stephaniewilkinson/old-website/README.md

 **Role.**
 My priority is to create an environment that enables our team to deliver remarkable software to our customers.

-**Background.**
-I wrote my first line of code in 2009 and started writing code for work in 2013.
-For more about me, check out my [GitHub](https://www.github.com/stephaniewilkinson) or [website](stephanieawilkinson.com).

 **Community.**
-I founded Ruby in Hollywood, a code group in LA.
-I enjoy attending meetups and connecting with other devs at conferences, and talks.
+I enjoy attending meetups and connecting with other developers at conferences, and talks.
 I completely support and advocate for members of my team who want to improve their skills outside of work.

 # Mottos
 **"Fortune favors the brave".**